Secondary suites in Canada

 A secondary suite is a self contained dwelling, sometimes attached to the main dwelling, sometimes separate, which can be offered for rent to a third party by the owner/occupier.
 Some Canadian municipalities permit these while others do not, and rules vary as to what sort of dwellings are permitted to have secondary suites and what forms they may take.

 Municipalities permitting secondary suites

 Coquitlam, B.C.

 The City of Coquitlam permits secondary suites.
 It is limited in size to 40% of the total floor area of the house, and an additional parking space must be provided.

 Edmonton, AB

-Since the turn of the millennium, the City of Edmonton has actively encouraged the construction of new secondary suites in it's many low-density postwar neighbourhoods.
+Since the turn of the millennium, the City of Edmonton has actively encouraged the construction of new secondary suites in its many low-density postwar neighbourhoods.

 Kelowna, B.C.

 The City of Kelowna permits secondary suites in land uses districts amended with an "S" designation.
 The main requirements are: